brianperera/swivel.challenge/README.md

              |____ users.json

 # Instructions to run the app
-1. Download the zip file from the following location
+1. Download the "Published.zip" file from the following location
 2. Unzip the "Published.zip" and run "Swivel.Challenge.exe"

 Note: You can also build & run the app on visual studio 2019 community version.
 The start-up project is "Swivel.Search.Console".